LoopKit/loopdocs/docs/gh-actions/gh-update.md

     * Instructions to delete a repository are found at [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)
 1. Create a new private `Match-Secrets` *Repository*
     * main branch: follow the directions [First-Time: Create `Match-Secrets`](gh-first-time.md#create-match-secrets)
+    * dev branch:
-    * dev branch: the `Action`: `Create Certificates` automatically creates a new private `Match-Secrets` repository if you don't have one
+        * `Create Certificates` automatically creates a new private `Match-Secrets` repository, if you don't have one, when selecting `dev` branch
+        * Optional: you can skip step 3 and instead, select `dev` branch for `Create Certificates`
 1. In your fork of LoopWorkspace:
     * Run the `Action`: `Create Certificates`